-Facilitators: Pete Boyd, University of Cumbria; Jean Murray, University of East London (UEL) & Liz White, University of Hertfordshire
+Facilitators: Professor Pete Boyd, University of Cumbria; Professor Jean Murray, University of East London (UEL) & Dr Liz White, University of Hertfordshire

 The ‘Becoming a Teacher Educator’ workshops have provided a national level academic induction for more than 500 recently appointed teacher educators over the last eleven years.
 The challenging workshops will support you in refining your identity as a teacher educator, in questioning your pedagogy for teacher education and development, and in drafting a professional development action plan that focuses on scholarship and research activity.
 The three separate workshops are integrated into the conference programme and designed to form a coherent experience.